Eherna15/LumenLensStudio/README.md

 # How to run the website
 Download the .zip file, extract all, then open the index.html file by double clicking the file.
 You should then be taken to your browser and on the website.

-If that does not work for you, you need to open the root folder, (the folder that contains the index.html, script.js, style.css, and the two other folders in it)
+If that does not work for you, you need to open the root folder, (the folder that contains the index.html, script.js, style.css, and the two other folders in it).
+Then run the index.html file.

 ## Project Structure
 ```
 LumenLensStudio-main/